Past Green Drinks Sessions

 29 November 2007: Our first Green Drinks session, which comprised of a straight up networking session, at Food#03.
 We held this format for a year before moving into talks and discussion panels.
 (Photo courtesy of Daniel Rosa)

-2 Responses to “Past Green Drinks Sessions”
+2 thoughts on “Past Green Drinks Sessions

-thanks for the invitation to come and speak Olivia.
+1. thanks for the invitation to come and speak Olivia.
 It was very good to hear so many different questions on Electric Cars from your participants.

 Leave a Reply